hyl130/hyl130.github.io/_project/project-1.md

 <div>
 <p>
 - Developed the landing screen and the order task screens for the mobile app using React Native.<br>
-- Inspected to make sure the applications are responsive.<br>
+- Analyzed to make sure the applications are responsive.<br>
 </p>
 <div >
 <video width='500' controls><source src='/images/DormItDemo.mp4' type='video/mp4'>